Fidler Afn Dakh: Off-Broadway Commercial Premiere

 A cast recording was released digitally on August 9, 2019 and was released physically on August 23 that same year.
 The production was announced to close January 5, 2020.

 Other Productions

 In August 2019 it was announced that the production would have its Australian premiere, to be staged by Opera Australia and the Gordon Frost Organisation.
-The Australian production will open at the Sydney Opera House in September 2020, followed by a run in Melbourne at the Comedy Theatre in November.
-Unfortunately the COVID-19 pandemic resulted in the cancellation of the production.
+The Australian production was scheduled to open at the Sydney Opera House in September 2020, followed by a run in Melbourne at the Comedy Theatre in November.
+However, the COVID-19 pandemic resulted in the cancellation of both openings.

+In September 2025, the cast reunited for a concert version of the musical for its west coast premiere at the Younes and Soraya Nazarian Center for the Performing Arts in Northridge, Los Angeles, California.
+It is also set to make its Canadian debut at the Elgin Theatre in Toronto, Canada from May 25 through June 7, 2026, with Skybell once again reprising his role.

 Off-Broadway 2022 Revival

 On July 25, 2022, the NYTF announced a revival of the production featuring Steven Skybell returning as Tevye and Joel Grey as director.
-It is planned to run from November 13, 2022 through January 1, 2023 at New World Stages.
+It ran from November 13, 2022 through January 1, 2023 at New World Stages.

+Casts

 Awards

 The production won the 2019 Drama Desk Award for Outstanding Revival of a Musical, the Outer Critics Circle Award for Outstanding Revival of a Musical, and the New York Critics Circle citation for Best Revival of a Musical.